All Episodes

 Thanks.

-This area code 215-491-9842.
+It's area code 215-491-9842.

-You are giving me a tremendous amount of fascinating information, and I'm going to keep trying to report pieces of it as we continue in our evolution here of trying to find out greater truth.
+You are giving me a tremendous amount of fascinating information, and I'm going to keep trying to report pieces of it as we continue in our evolution here of trying to find out greater truths.

 Linda, that's fascinating.